Hong Kong–India relations: Trade

 Hong Kong is the fourth largest destination for India's exports, and is also a re-exporter of Indian goods to mainland China.

 Bilateral trade totaled $26 billion in 2017, India exported $15 billion worth of goods to Hong Kong, and imported $11 billion.
 The main commodities exported by India to Hong Kong are pearls, precious and semi-precious stones, leather, electrical equipment, cotton, fish, crustaceans, machinery, apparel, organic chemicals, optical and medical instruments, and plastics.
 The major commodities imported by India from Hong Kong are pearls, precious and semi-precious stones, machinery, optical and medical instruments, clocks and watches, plastics, special woven fabrics, miscellaneous manufactured articles, organic chemicals and paper.

 Cultural relations

 The Indian Council for Cultural Relations (ICCR) signed an MoU on "Establishment of the ICCR visiting professorship of Indian studies" with the Chinese University of Hong Kong on 4 September 2015.

 Migration

 Indians began emigrating to Hong Kong in the mid-19th century.
 As of December 2016, around 45,000 Indians reside in Hong Kong about half of whom are Indian citizens.
 The community is primarily made up of Sindhis, Gujaratis and Punjabis.
 Indians have established some well-known institutions in Hong Kong such as the Hong Kong University, the Ruttonjee Hospital and the Star Ferry.

 Tourism

 Hong Kong is a major destination for Indian tourists, with over 500,000 Indians visiting Hong Kong annually.

 Cathay Pacific and Air India offers flights between Hong Kong, Delhi and Mumbai.
-Cathay Pacific also offers flights between Hong Kong and Chennai and Hyderabad.
+Cathay Pacific also offers flights between Hong Kong and Chennai and Hyderabad and Bengaluru.